Retrieval-augmented generation (RAG) for question-answering with LangChain

 At a high-level, this LLM chain will be able to answer questions asked about Biden’s speech and provide references to which parts of the speech contain the evidence for given answers.

-The chain combines a text-embedding index over parts of Biden’s speech with OpenAI’s GPT-3 LLM.
+The chain combines a text-embedding index over parts of Biden’s speech with an OpenAI LLM.
 The index is used to select the most likely relevant parts of the speech given the question, and these are used to build a specialized prompt for the OpenAI language model.

 def qanda_langchain(query: str) -> tuple[str, list[str]]: